cost

 Country

-DOC Number of Inmates W/ ICE Detainers by Country Incarcerated for the Crime of Sex Abuse
+DOC Total Number Inmates W/ ICE Detainers by Self-Declared Country of Origin

-DOC Percent of Inmates W/ ICE Detainers by Country Incarcerated for the Crime of Sex Abuse
+DOC Percent Inmates W/ICE Detainers by Self-Declared Country of Origin

 Mexico